Arturo Gómez-Pompa: Awards

 Gómez-Pompa received the Gold Medal of Merit from Veracruz University, the David Fairchild Medal of the National Garden of the United States, the Chevron Award, the Tyler Prize for Environmental Achievement, the Luis Elizondo Prize in Science and Technology from the Technological Institute and Superior Studies of Monterrey, the Medal "Ark of Gold" ("Golden Arch") of the Government of the Netherlands, the "Alfonso L. Herrera" Medal of the Mexican Institute of Renewable Natural Resources, the Medal of "Botanical Merit" from the Botanical Society of Mexico, the Medal of Ecological Merit, and the Scholar of the Guggenheim Foundation.

 Memberships

-Gómez-Pompa was also a member in various organizations and institutions such as the American Academy of Arts and Sciences of the United States, the Mexican Academy of Sciences, Third World Academy of Sciences, and the Academy of Sciences of Latin America.
+Gómez-Pompa was also a member of various organizations and institutions such as the American Academy of Arts and Sciences of the United States, the Mexican Academy of Sciences, Third World Academy of Sciences, and the Academy of Sciences of Latin America.
 He was also an elected member of the Biology Committee of the Council of Scientific Research of the United States, and by the Governing Board of the University of California as the twenty-ninth University Professor which is the highest academic honor granted by the university to its professors.